The department’s operations are primarily administrative and are therefore not usually subject to formal external scrutiny.

 - the New South Wales Legislative Council’s Procedure Committee’s inquiry into e-petitions

 - the Parliamentary Joint Committee on Corporations and Financial Services’ inquiry into whistleblower protections

 - the Senate Select Committee on a National Integrity Commission’s inquiry into the establishment of a national integrity commission.

 The department continued to support the Standing Committee on Appropriations and Administration’s consideration of the department’s funding requirements and budget position.
 During 2016–17 the committee met three times and tabled two reports: Report no. 12: Annual report 2015–16 and Report no. 13: Budget estimates 2017–18.
 In the budget estimates report, the committee noted that the department was allocated supplementary funding of $12.4 million over four years, commencing in 2017–18.
 The supplementary funding will be used to reinforce the department’s procedural capacity and to provide additional support for the parliamentary committees administered by the department.

 No judicial decisions or decisions of administrative tribunals or the Australian Information Commissioner during 2016–17 had, or are anticipated to have, a significant effect on the operations of the department.

 The department is excluded from the application of the Freedom of Information Act 1982, under section 68A of the Parliamentary Service Act.

 Disability reporting mechanisms

-Disability reporting now sits within the framework of the National Disability Strategy 2010–2020, which sets out a 10-year national policy to improve the lives of people with disability, promote participation and create a more inclusive society.
-A high-level two-yearly report will track progress against each of the six outcome areas of the strategy, and present a picture of how people with disability are faring.
-The first National Disability Strategy 2010–2020 Progress report to the Council of Australian Governments 2014 can be found on the Department of Social Services website.
+The National Disability Strategy 2010–2020 sets out a 10-year national policy framework to improve the lives of people with disability, promote participation and create a more inclusive society.
+A high-level two-yearly report will track progress against each of the six outcome areas of the strategy and present a picture of how people with disability are faring.
+The first of those reports, Progress report to the Council of Australian Governments 2014, can be found at www.dss.gov.au.